kietpa/kietpa/README.md

 ### Hi, I'm Kiet 👋

 I'm an aspiring software engineer who works in the back-end.
-I recently graduated from the *Sepuluh Nopember Institute of Technology* with a bachelor's degree in *Electrical-Engineering* (EE).
-My journey started with *Bangkit Academy* as a cloud engineer, and continued with *Hacktiv8* as a back-end.
 I'm always interested in learning new technologies and creating complex projects.

 ## 🔭 Recent projects

-- [Kiwish](https://github.com/arvisy/kiwish) - An e-commerce application made with Go, gRPC, Microservices, and many other technologies.
+- [Kiwish](https://github.com/arvisy/kiwish) - An e-commerce application made with Go, gRPC, and Microservices.
 - [Hotel 626](https://github.com/kietpa/hotel-626) - A simple REST API for a hotel.
 - [Clothera](https://github.com/kietpa/clothera) - A CLI app for a clothing shop.